 - Ignition leads are broken and need replacing

 - There is a fault with the PCB (printed circuit board) on the boiler

 - The thermostat is not fitted in a suitable location, or is faulty

 To help determine if it is the clock that’s playing up, see if you recognise any of the following symptoms.
 If you do, there’s a good chance it’s the boiler timer that is at fault.

-- The boiler timer comes on an hour before or after it is supposed to (have the clocks recently gone forwards or backwards?
-If so, check the boiler time has been set correctly)
+- The boiler timer comes on an hour before, or after, it is supposed to (have the clocks recently gone forwards or backwards?
+If so, check if the boiler time has been set correctly)

 - The room thermostat is not connecting with the timer, and not telling the boiler to turn on.